MichelleJiam/transcendence/README.md

 ### Clean

-run `bash clean.sh` and select  a clean option
+run `./clean.sh` and select  a clean option

 | Prompt ||
 | ------ | ----------- |